-You may be constipated (have fewer bowel movements than what’s normal for you) after your surgery.
+You may be constipated (have fewer bowel movements than usual) after your surgery.
 This is a common side effect of pain medication.
+To avoid constipation:

 - Take an over-the-counter medication such as docusate sodium (Colace®), which is a stool softener, and senna (Senokot®), which is a laxative.
-Continue taking them until you’re no longer taking prescription pain medication.
+Keep taking them until you’re no longer taking prescription pain medication.

 - Take _____ capsules of docusate sodium 3 times a day.